zlogic/hypno-toadface/README.md

 `--no-print-fps` turns off printing the FPS counter.

 `--keep-last-frame` saves the last frame and binds it as a texture (`layout (binding = 1) uniform sampler2D previousImage;`).
 It can be accessed as `texture(previousImage, coord)` in a shader.
 As this has a performance impact, this feature is disabled by default.

+`--max-resolution=<WxH>` will limit the maximum display resolution, for example `--max-resolution=1920x1080`.
+This improves performance on low-power GPUs (such as Intel HD Graphics 500) and reduces memory usage.

 ⚠️ This project works without a windowing manager, but in Linux only one device can have exclusive access to the GPU.
 If X or Wayland is running, using the GPU would be impossible.
 To run this project, stop any windowing managers.